rpdelaney/l4d2-tourney-rules/rules.md

 #####1.1 Staff

-The Tournament Director will be:

-The Assistant Tournament Director(s) will be:
+The Tournament Directors will be:

+* ZenDigital
+* Rails Barlow
+* an entire sleeve of fig newtons
+* ZerOxShadows

 #####1.2 Disputes
-The Tournament Director is the sole arbiter and court of last resort for all disputes.
+The Tournament Directors are the sole arbiter and court of last resort for all disputes.
 Their decisions are final and cannot be appealed.

 #####1.3 Sanctions